AschPlatform/asch-docs/dapp/api/en.md

   version: ''
 }

-let data = {
+// in this example the fee can be 0.1 XAS or 0.1 CCTime.XCT.
+This depends solely upon how the Dapp is configured let data = {
   secret: 'elite brush pave enable history risk ankle shrimp debate witness ski trend',
   fee: '10000000',